Ephraim-usc/egrm/reproduce.rst

 -   results.p: a pickle file storing a python dict object containing results from this simulation

--   simulation.trees: a tskit tree sequence file containing the tree sequence of the study panel.
+-   simulation.trees: a tskit tree sequence file containing the tree sequence of the study panel

 Usage example: